ivanvorobei/SPLarkController/README.md

 <a href="https://itunes.apple.com/app/id1453325619" target="_blank"><img align="left" src="https://github.com/ivanvorobei/SPLarkController/blob/master/Resources/Preview.gif" width="360"/></a>

 ### About
 Transition between controllers to top.
 You can change animatable height after presentation controller.
-Using custom transition delegate.
+For presentation and dismissing using custom transition delegate.

 For implement settings as in preiew, see section [Settings Controller](https://github.com/ivanvorobei/SPLarkController#settings-controller).